UnamSanctam/UnamDownloader/README.md

 Pre-Compiled: https://github.com/UnamSanctam/UnamDownloader/releases

+## Wiki

+You can find the wiki [here](https://github.com/UnamSanctam/UnamDownloader/wiki) or at the top of the page.

 ## Changelog

 ### v1.1.1 (15/08/2021)
-* Fixed bug when building native files to another directory than the builder location
+* Fixed save bug when building native files to another directory than the builder location
 * Added the builder location as the standard save location to make it easier to navigate
 ### v1.1.0 (14/08/2021)
 * Added option to build the downloader as a native C file, greatly reduces detections